mikewebkist/qduinoEdge/README.md

 battery and the Qduino should fit just fine in an Altoids "Smalls" tin, with the NeoPixel and button through holes in the tin.

 Hold the button closed for ~1sec to wake up.
+Hold for ~4sec to wake into very bright mode.
 Click to cycle through modes.